 "I'm either leaving the building with a whole bunch of furniture, or a check or cash or something," the attorney, Todd Allen, vowed.

 It was a scene that turned the foreclosure crisis on its head, if briefly.
 Collier County sheriff's deputies entered the bank shortly after 9 a.m., located the bank manager and presented him with a court writ and a familiar choice: Pay the money or prepare to lose possessions.

 Allen told local station WFMY that he had ordered the deputies to take photocopiers, desks, computers and even whatever cash was in the drawer to settle the debt.
 Allen said the bank manager on duty was "visibly shaken."

-"Having two sheriffs deputies sitting across your desk and a lawyer standing up behind them demanding whatever assets are in the bank can be intimidating, but so is having your home foreclosed on, when it wasn't right," said Allen.
+"Having two sheriff's deputies sitting across your desk and a lawyer standing up behind them demanding whatever assets are in the bank can be intimidating, but so is having your home foreclosed on, when it wasn't right," Allen said.

 An hour later, the bank cut a check.
-Allen called it "sweet justice," because this case, he said, is a symptom of larger problem.
-If you remember, Bank of America, GMAC and JPMorgan Chase were forced to freeze its foreclosures late last year, because of errors.
+Allen called it "sweet justice," because this case, he said, is a symptom of a larger problem.
+If you remember, Bank of America, GMAC and JPMorgan Chase were forced to freeze their foreclosures late last year, to evaluate whether they had made errors.